-In Study 3, we report a replication experiment that re-examines the extent to which demand effects are driven by response biases and placebo effects.
-In this replication study, we manipulated demand characteristics in an experiment on the proposed effects of facial poses on emotional experience (Coles, Larsen, & Lench, 2019; Coles, March, et al., 2022).
+In Study 3, we report an exploratory replication experiment that re-examines the extent to which demand effects are driven by response biases and placebo effects.
+In this replication, we manipulated demand characteristics in an experiment on the proposed effects of facial poses on emotional experience (Coles, Larsen, & Lench, 2019; Coles, March, et al., 2022).
 We then examined the extent to which the effect of facial poses was moderated by the factors believed to underlie response biases and placebo effects.

 Study 1